gabrieldansereau/ms_downscaling_metawebs/README.md

 `EvoTrees.jl` *Julia* package
 ([https://github.com/Evovest/EvoTrees.jl](https://github.com/Evovest/EvoTrees.jl)).
-This method returns a prediction for every site with an average value and a standard deviation, which we used as a measure of uncertainty to build a Normal distribution for the probability of occurrence of a given species at all sites (represented as probability distributions on @Fig:conceptual).
+This method returns a prediction for every site with an average value and a standard deviation, which we considered as a measure of uncertainty.
+We used the average value and standard deviation to build a Normal distribution for the probability of occurrence of a given species at each site (represented as probability distributions on @Fig:conceptual).
 We trained models across the extent chosen for occurrences (longitudes 175°W to 45°W and latitudes 10°N to 90°N), then predicted species distributions only for Canada.
 We used the 2021 Census Boundary Files from Statistics Canada [@StatisticsCanada2022BouFil] to set the boundaries for our predictions, which gave us 970,698 sites in total.
 Performance evaluation for the single species SDMs are available on [GitHub](https://github.com/PoisotLab/SpatialProbabilisticMetaweb/blob/main/data/input/sdm_fit_results.csv).